defenseunicorns/leapfrogai/adr/0004-rag-eval-framework.md

 **Arize Phoenix**: [Phoenix](https://phoenix.arize.com/) is another framework focused on both evaluation and observability.
 Phoenix has a lot to offer in terms of visualizations and LLM tracing, but it's included evaluation tools were a little more limited in comparison to the other frameworks.
 Considering that the source of your evaluations in Phoenix do not necessarily need to come from Phoenix, if llm tracing is a desired feature for developers or mission heroes, any source of evals can be integrated with this toolset.

+**LangChain/LangSmith**: [LangChain](https://python.langchain.com/v0.1/docs/get_started/introduction/) is a framework for the development of LLM applications.
+LangChain provides tools for each stage of the development process, including development, productionization, and deployment.
+[LangSmith](https://python.langchain.com/v0.1/docs/langsmith/) is an observability tool using LangChain that assists with tracing and evaluating LLM applications.
+LangSmith provides built-in evaluators and flexibility for custom evaluators.
+However, it is heavily reliant on the LangChain ecosystem.
+Getting the most out of this approach would require sizeable refactoring of the LFAI codebase.
+Since LangChain/LangSmith are able to incorporate each of above frameworks directly (the other alternatives and the chosen framework), we should be able to pivot to using LangChain/LangSmith for better model traceability in the future without having to pivot away from using DeepEval.

 ## Related ADRs
 This ADR will eventually influence the ADR for overall LLM evaluations.